 Section 25(5) of the Workers' Compensation Acts permits the employer to receive reports about their workers' progress.
-This information is provided to the employer in the form of a progress report.
+This information is provided to the employer in the form of a progress report, such as a Functional Abilities Form.

 Section 164 of the Workers' Compensation Acts requires the WSCC to provide certain information to an employer upon request.
-This information includes information related to the cause of a claim for compensation, the disposition of that claim, the recovery of the worker and any vocational rehabilitation of the worker.
-It also includes any other relevant information related to an issue in a review or appeal when the employer is a party.
-In these situations, the employer's request for information must identify the specific claim related issue(s) for which they are seeking information, and must be directed to the Manager, Claims Services.
+This information includes information related to the cause of a claim for compensation (e.g. what incident caused a workplace injury), the disposition of that claim (e.g. if a claim is open or closed), the recovery of the worker (e.g. updates regarding a worker's functional abilities or expected duration of disability) and any vocational rehabilitation of the worker.